wbean1/crunchyroads.io/README.md

 # crunchyroads.io

-report crunchy &amp; non-crunchy roads
+Find and report "crunchy" (bad) or "non-crunchy" (good) roads to plan your next road bike route.